 - a butterfly-shaped rash on the face

 As an autoimmune disease, the hyperactivation of the immune response causes excess proinflammatory cytokines.
-This, in turn, leads to the activation of immune factors such as B and T cells. [ref]
+This, in turn, leads to the activation of immune factors such as B cells and T cells. [ref]

 Is lupus genetic?